wh-alice/mig_visualstudio/vs/designers/modify-the-style-of-objects-in-blend.md

 ---
-title: "Modify the style of objects in Blend | hehe" ms.custom: "" ms.date: "10/19/2016"
+title: "Modify the style of objects in Blend" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"